vdwivedi190/disorder_avg/README.md

 ```bash
 username@~> julia disoder_avg/genscriptCI.jl
 ```
 then generates a directory within the current directory which contains a list of parameter values (in the text file `job_list.txt`) as well as subdirectories for data and logs.
-Once the joblist have been generated, the computation of Lyapunov exponent simply follows by a call to the corresponding `compute*.jl' file __from the job directory__. as
+Once the joblist have been generated, the computation of Lyapunov exponent simply follows by a call to the corresponding `compute*.jl' file _from the job directory_ as
 ```bash
 username@~> cd disoder_avg
 username@disoder_avg> julia ../runCI.jl